Arunabhagit/Bike-Sales-Analysis-Using-SQL/README.md

 group by 1
 order by 2 desc
 ```
-**Insights and Decision** : Determine which store generates the most sales, indicating customer preference.Increase staff in high-sales stores to improve customer service and handle demand better.
+**Insights and Decision** : Baldwin Bikes store is most popular store with  540 bikes sold .We need to increase staff in high-sales stores to improve customer service and handle demand better.

 ![image](https://github.com/user-attachments/assets/12283330-58ae-4846-b4fd-bd15f540c77c)